pomke/nude/README.md

 Nude is a single python file, it requires python-gtk and python-wnck which you can probably manage installing yourself with apt or something.
-Then simply run ./nude.py&, perhaps from your ~/.xsession, or perhaps some other way.
+Then simply run ./nude.py&, perhaps from your ~/.xsession, add it to startup applications by running gnome-session-properties or find some other way to run it on startup :)